Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 Enabling group programming

-To find group programming:
+To find and enable group programming:

 - Click Settings in the top navigation.